About.

 Photo: Bree Wilkinson.

-David also makes music and performs live as the frontperson of Australian band Nothing Rhymes with David, who released their third studio album sky lonely in December 2020.
+David also made music and performed live for over a decade as the frontperson of Australian band Nothing Rhymes with David, who released their final studio album sky lonely in December 2020.

 Outside of music, David is passionate about stand-up comedy, film, theatre, podcasts and pro-wrestling.
 He has written about each extensively in his professional career, both interviewing subjects involved and reviewing works from these fields.

-David is also the host of two popular Australian podcasts, All My Friends Are in Bar Bands and Hottest 100s and 1000s.
+David was also the host of two popular Australian podcasts, All My Friends Are in Bar Bands and Hottest 100s and 1000s.
 You can find out more about those here.

 David is on the Autism spectrum, which has also lead him to be an outspoken advocate for those that live on it.
 He is also proudly bisexual.